m. Mary O’CONNOR (1820-1904) – on April 19, 1837 at St. Patrick’s Roman Catholic Church, Wildfield, Toronto Gore

 - Mary Maria (1882-1962) m.
 Charles O’HARA on April 26, 1904 at.
 St. Patrick’s Roman Catholic Church – had 4 children

-- William John (1885-1966) William lived on the family farm until sometime after 1911 when he went to Saskatchewan.
+- William John (1885-1966) William lived on the family farm until about 1903 when he went out west and ended up in the US travelling around to various part of it including Los Angeles.
+He came back to Canada, settling in Saskatchewan about 1914.
 His draft papers from 1918 have him as single and living in Amulet, Saskatchewan.
-Sometime later he married Della Bernice Hammond, daughter of Ben Hammond of North Dakota.
+In 1919 he was in Colville, Washington and came down with influenza.
+He was nursed back to health in hospital by Della Bernice Hammond.
+Della was the daughter of Ben Hammond of North Dakota.
 They had two children William Maurice Harrison in 1921 and Rosalie Edith Harrison in 1924.
-Later they moved to the US.
-They were living in Yuma County, Arizona in the 1930 and 1940 US Census.
+They moved to the US in November 1924 to settle in Yuma County, Arizona where Della's father had moved.
+They remained there and can be found in the 1930 and 1940 US Census.
 Descendants continue to live in Yuma today.

 - Francis Ewart (1887- September 1961) – Francis remained on the family farm and never married.